-The window and lighting retrofits at town-owned buildings should continue.
-Energy audits at all town-owned facilities should be kept current with annual investment in making town facilities more energy efficient.
+It only makes sense that the window and lighting retrofits at the Townowned buildings continue.
+Energy audits at all Town-owned facilities should be kept current with annual investment in making Town facilities more energy efficient.
 Building energy management systems that monitor, measure, and control energy use have been implemented in newer facilities at Dartmouth College and would be helpful for municipal buildings too.

-Training all town staff to understand and support GHG reduction strategies can be effective.
+Training all Town staff to understand and support GHG reduction strategies can be effective.
 This orientation should cover everything from purchasing alternative fuel vehicles and equipment to turning off lights, recycling, composting, and reducing waste.